JF-13/noodle/README.md

 ![alt text](/public/assets/images/info1.png "Logo Title Text 1")

 ## Internet of Plants 1.o
-### The purpose of the project is to create a connection with your plants.
+### The purpose of the project is to nurture the connection you have with your plants.

 ##### This project allows you to remotely water and light your plant anywhere you have an internet connection as well as track the plants temperature, exposure to light, soil humidity, air humidity, and water reservoir.